This is a short ride that packs a big punch.

 Niton and Wroxall both have a pub and small shop, while Shanklin and Ventnor both have an array of pubs, cafés, shops and restaurants.
 If you head down to St Catherine’s Lighthouse, you’ll also pass The Buddle Inn.

-If you’re looking for something else, check out our other accommodation suggestions in our ultimate guide to cycling the Isle of Wight.
+Check out our accommodation suggestions in our article on cycling accommodation on the Isle of Wight.

 Read our tips for cycling the Isle of Wight before you set out.

 Found this guide useful?

 - We’d love to hear from you – comment below or drop us a line.

 - Don’t miss our other ride guides on the Isle of Wight: see the related rides section above.

 Check out our ultimate guide to cycling the Isle of Wight and other articles, below.